A little break — even just 5 minutes — can go a long way

-1. Get the day started with gratitude
+1. Start the day with gratitude

 - Strengthening your immune system